grettke/be2/README.md

 ## Setup

 Caffeinate yourself and follow the steps: it will all make sense when you are finished.

-Please read about how to [use](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html) Emacs as a server: it lets you connect to it and evaluate code.

 Specify a full-qualified file in your home directory to acts as your server-socket: